How to never give up

-Never is the worst feeling of them all.
+3. Never is the worst feeling of them all.
 If you get turned down for a date, you feel like you’ll never find love.
 If your business fails, you feel like giving up and going to work a regular 9-to-5 office job.
-These are limiting beliefs and they only hold you back.
+When you feel like quitting, it’s essential to recognize that these are limiting beliefs that only hold you back.

 What to do when you feel like giving up

 The good news is there are concrete steps you can take to change your state.
 There is a science of happiness – it’s not all up to fate.
-You can actually reprogram your mind to achieve your goals, whatever they may be.
+When you feel like quitting, you can actually reprogram your mind to achieve your goals, whatever they may be.

 1. Change your physiology

 How you look equals how you feel.
 Sounds too easy, right?
-But resetting your mood can be as simple as standing up straight, throwing your shoulders back and taking deep breaths.
+But resetting your mood just means standing up straight, throwing your shoulders back and taking deep breaths.
 Feeling irritated or sad?
 Smile.
 Your body can trick your mind – and that’s how you change your state.

 Exercise is another proven way to change your state.
 Science has proven the benefits of exercise again and again, from reducing depression to lowering your risk of dementia.
 It doesn’t have to be something you dread each day.
-It’s as simple as walking the dog or doing an at-home yoga video.
-The best exercise you can get is something you enjoy so that you will keep up your routine and see all the benefits.
+It can be walking the dog or doing an at-home yoga video.
+The best exercise you can get is something you enjoy so that you will keep up your routine and see all the benefits to your mental health.

 2. Nourish your body – and your mind